Resampling, Model Selection, & Regularization

 Splitting into Training and Testing Data

 However, in the world of machine learning, we have a lot of aspects of a model that we need to “tune” or adjust to make our models more predictive.
-We can not perform this on the training data alone as it would lead to over-fitting (predicting too well) the training data and no longer generalizable.
+We can not perform this on the training data alone as it would lead to over-fitting (predicting too well) the training data and no longer be generalizable.
 We could split the training data set again into a training and validation data set where the validation data set is what we “tune” our models on.
 The downside of this approach is that we will tend to start over-fitting the validation data set.

 One approach to dealing with this is to use cross-validation.
 The idea of cross-validation is to divide your data set into k equally sized groups - called folds or samples.
 You leave one of the groups aside while building a model on the rest.
 You repeat this process of leaving one of the k folds out while building a model on the rest until each of the k folds has been left out once.
 We can evaluate a model by averaging the models’ effectiveness across all of the iterations.
 This process is highlighted below: